WarpPLS

 Testimonials

 I had always liked WarpPLS for its graphic interface, its unique goodness of fit statistics, and its ability to handle nonlinear relationships.
 This new version is much enhanced with the ability to save the models and graphs in Jpeg files.
 The ability to read in Excel files directly is also a great enhancement.
 I also like the new drag-and-drop graphic interface.
-(Vivek Pandey; Associate Professor of Finance; University of Texas at Tyler)
+(Vivek Pandey; Associate Professor; University of Texas at Tyler, USA)

 I like the step-by-step design of the main interface; months pass between statistical analysis sessions, and I find it helps me to remember how to get things going.
-(E. Vance Wilson; Associate Professor of Information Systems; Worcester Polytechnic Institute)
+(E. Vance Wilson; Associate Professor; Worcester Polytechnic Institute, USA)

 I notice many improvements in both usability and functionality.
 On the usability side, all of the fonts are larger which makes the on-screen output easier to read.
 Also, the drag and drop functionality helps usability as well.
 There are a number of added features, that broaden the use of the software vis-à-vis other packages that are available.
-(Geoffrey S. Hubona; Affiliate Professor of Advanced Statistical Methods; Virginia Commonwealth University)
+(Geoffrey S. Hubona; Associate Professor; Texas A&M International University, USA)

 It handles the missing values quite easily.
 The analysis results are very well organized and presented.
-(Xihui "Paul" Zhang; Assistant Professor of Computer Information Systems; University of North Alabama)
+(Xihui "Paul" Zhang; Assistant Professor; University of North Alabama, USA)

 Compared to Amos, it is simple to use, no restrictions of having normal dataset, more comprehensive result tables, and it provides P values.
 I have been reading about and trying to use Amos for about a month now and am still not comfortable with it.
 With WarpPLS it took me only a couple of hours to play with it and watch a few of the YouTube videos, and I was doing analyses with my data.
 Very friendly and easy to use!
-(Ronaldo Parente; Associate Professor of Management; Rutgers University)
+(Ronaldo Parente; Professor; Florida International University, USA)

 Overall, really outstanding!
-(Ryan T. Wright; Assistant Professor of Technology, Innovation, and Entrepreneurship; University of San Francisco)
+(Ryan T. Wright; Professor; University of Virginia, USA)

 Very clear guidance to use (the steps approach).
 Great that we can read .xls (not possible in SmartPLS).
 I LOVE the idea of having both beta weights and P values in the same model (something that SmartPLS does not enable).
 Great to have VIFs; to have square roots of average variances extracted (AVE's) shown on diagonal; and to export factor scores and inter-items correlations.
-(Camille Grange; Ph.D.
-Student of Management Information Systems; University of British Columbia)
+(Camille Grange; Associate Professor; HEC Montréal, Canada)

 The interface is quite intuitive and easy to follow.
 I had no problems using the software the first time, even without reading the User Manual.
 Extensive information produced from data analysis.
 Neat presentation of the results.
-(Jun He; Assistant Professor of Management Information Systems; University of Michigan-Dearborn)
+(Jun He; Associate Professor; University of Michigan-Dearborn, USA)

 The software is very simple to use, and very comfortable.
 A most relevant aspect I would like to highlight is the ease of the moderator effects analysis.
 The graphics are very useful.
 The presentation of the results is very clear and structured.
 The option to export the results is very simple and useful.
-(Cayetano Medina; Professor of Marketing; University of Seville)
+(Cayetano Medina; Professor; University of Seville, Spain)

 Easy to use, powerful, the interactions are done for you, and it can perform nonlinear analyses.
 Overall the software has the best interface of any SEM software.
-(Lionel P. Robert, Jr.; Assistant Professor of Management Information Systems; University of Arkansas)
+(Lionel P. Robert, Jr.; Associate Professor; University of Michigan at Ann Arbor, USA)

 I really like the fact that you do not need to go elsewhere for the betas, the P values, and the R-squared’s.
 Additionally, the option of viewing different aspects of the analysis without being overwhelmed with ALL the information is also a positive.
 The step guidance through building the model reduces the uncertainty of what is next.
 It definitely has the advantage of showing all the information in one graph.
 Saving the output in a text file is an advantage I did not find in SmartPLS.
-(Agustina Cavazos-Garza; Assistant Professor of Management; Texas A&M University - Kingsville)
+(Agustina Cavazos-Garza; Assistant Professor; Texas A&M University - Kingsville, USA)

 User Manual

-Click here to download the User Manual for WarpPLS 2.0 as a PDF file.
-Right-click on the link and choose the option "Save link as ..." to save the User Manual to a folder on you computer.
-For referencing purposes, you may want to use the following:
+Click on one of the links below to download the latest versions of the User Manual for WarpPLS as PDF files.
+Right-click on a link and choose the option "Save link as ..." to save the User Manual file to a folder on you computer.

 YouTube videos